Norwegian Air Ambulance: History

 Air ambulance services in Norway have been operated by private companies and the military since the 1920s, but the first dedicated service came in 1972 when the Air Force 330 squadron was equipped with Westland Sea King helicopters.
 The helicopters were purchased by the ministry of justice while they were to be operated by the Air Force.

 In 1973 the Norwegian government started looking at possible ways to organise an air ambulance service in Norway.
-Before the government had made a decision, the foundation Norsk Luftambulanse had been founded in 1977 and provided one helicopter from its base at Lørenskog.
+Before the government had made a decision, the foundation Norsk Luftambulanse had been founded in 1977 and provided one helicopter from its base in Lørenskog Municipality.
 In 1983 the government started buying services from the foundation, and in 1988 a nationwide air ambulance service was started where the government bought services from private companies.

 By 1993 three companies had established themselves on the domestic air ambulance marked in Norway: Norsk Luftambulanse, Airlift and Lufttransport.
 In 2002 Norsk Luftambulanse bought the air ambulance operation from Airlift, and merged the operations.
-In April 2006 the Air Ambulance Service has extended its contracts with Norsk Luftambulanse and Lufttransport until 2014.
+In April 2006 the Air Ambulance Service extended its contracts with Norsk Luftambulanse and Lufttransport until 2014.